 - From the repetition of the conjunction, we are determined to imagine a connection - custom - a particular feeling or sentiment - Two definitions of cause: - 1.
 External: a cause is "an object, followed by another, and where all the objects, similar to the first, are followed by objects similar to the second" - 2.
-Internal: a cause is "an object followed by another, and whose appearance always conveys the thought to that other" - 3.
-They constitute the proper definition of cause together - SO: necessary connections are only in our minds!
+Internal: a cause is "an object followed by another, and whose appearance always conveys the thought to that other" - They constitute the proper definition of cause together - Question: do necessary connections exist only in our minds?